 We invite you to experience the transformation of steel production.
 During a plant tour of the Duisburg site, our tour guides will give you an informative insight into the production processes of today and tomorrow.

 Duisburg is Europe’s biggest steelmaking site.
 This is where steel production takes place – from pig iron manufacture to end product.

 The tours conducted by our team are currently restricted to the Duisburg plant.
 Tours of other plants – in Bochum, Dortmund, Eichen and Andernach – are exclusively for trade professionals.

 Your safety is our priority

-Sturdy, enclosed shoes and dirt-resistant clothing covering the whole body must be worn – even in hot summer temperatures.
-Please understand that we will not allow you to enter the plant area without appropriate clothing.
+Tour participants must wear sturdy, enclosed shoes and dirt-resistant clothing covering the whole body – even in hot summer temperatures.
+Please understand that we will not allow visitors to enter the plant area without appropriate clothing.